About the course

 High-quality physical education (PE) in schools is vital in the development of physically literate people in modern society.

 The quality of teacher training in secondary education was rated as "Good" in Ofsted's report for Initial Teacher Training Education in 2016.
 The report identifies "trainees' and NQTs' breadth of subject knowledge and the ability to reflect on their teaching ensures that they clearly focus on promoting pupils' learning."

 Our highly popular programme will provide you with essential, specialist training in the teaching of physical education.
 Our training will ensure you will become confident and competent practitioners in a secondary school setting.
 We aim to develop PE teachers who are able to work effectively across a range of pedagogical areas and practical activities.

 Progress will be assessed through a professional portfolio, written assignments and observation of classroom teaching.
-In order to qualify as a teacher, you need to meet the standards for Qualified Teacher Status, as set out by the National College for Teaching and Leadership.
+In order to qualify as a teacher, you need to meet the standards for Qualified Teacher Status, as set out by the Department for Education.